IceMetalPunk/TotemEssentials/README.md

 Gluttony Essence can be used to craft a Totem of Gluttony.
 Keep one in your inventory with some food, and if your hunger drops below 2 haunches, it'll automatically eat the highest-saturation food for you.
 It takes more damage eating better foods.

+### Flamebody Essence / Totem of Flamebody
+Blazes, being fire elementals, are kind of hot.
+Literally, their bodies are on fire.
+And if you reap their essence, yours could be, too!

+When a mob or player damages you while you have a Totem of Flamebody in your inventory, the Totem will take damage, and your attacker will catch on fire for 7 seconds.
+If they keep hitting you, they keep burning!
+It's like thorns, but with more charring.

 #### More to come...

 ## Progression Strategy